Helperbird/website/src/pages/features/ruler.md

 Meet the Helperbird Dyslexia Ruler, making reading on the web easier for everyone.
 Customize your reading space with a simple, adjustable ruler that guides your eyes through text on any site or PDF.
 Enjoy less strain and more comfort with every line.

-## Dyslexia Ruler Customization
-Fine-tune your reading experience by adjusting the ruler's size and color to your comfort.

 ## Enhanced Focus
 Keep your place on the page and reduce distractions with our easy-to-use Dyslexia Ruler.